o-ga09/benchmarks-go-typescript-api/README.md

+# Benchmark API

-# Benchmark Go vs TypeScript
+Go vs TypeScript vs Python

+Compare

+- able to processing requests time
+- stating latency on Cloud Run

-this app use framework "fiber" and "express"
+this app use framework "fiber" and "express" and "flask"

 ## Overview